How you do anything is how you do everything.

 – T. Harv Eker

-After hearing this quote, I started paying attention to how I did things.
+After hearing the quote above, I started paying attention to how I did things.
 Did I do them too fast?
 Did I lose focus?
 Did I hesitate?
 Did I have a good attitude?
 Did I give 100%?
 I realized that the quote really is true for me.
 How I did one thing was how I did everything.

 That’s what this list is about.
-I’ve come up with 19 ways to be a better person and become the best version of yourself.
+Figuring out how you do things and how you can do them better.
+So, here’s a list of 19 ways to be a better person and become the best version of yourself.

 1. Define your vision and set goals – yearly, monthly, weekly, and daily